10 Icon Styles That Have Changed the Face of Design

 6. Flat icons

-Flat icons promote a simplified interface while focusing on a powerful visual impact, using colors and geometric shapes.
+Flat design style icons promote a simplified interface while focusing on a powerful visual impact, using colors and geometric shapes.
 This design was created as a response to Apple's skeuomorphic icon design with the launching of the new operating system, Windows 8.

 Flat icons are minimalistic.
 The primary goal of this style is to illustrate objects with only bare essentials and remove all the unnecessary details.
 This method uses no 3D elements, no shadows, no gradients, or any other techniques that allow designers to achieve the 3D effect.